AY2021S2-CS2103T-W15-2/tp/docs/DeveloperGuide.md

 #### Design Considerations

 The lock and unlock feature was designed such that the existing system is totally unaware of any locking and unlocking of the existing data file `clientbook.json`.
-Hence, there is minimal dependency between existing components and the newly added commands and `Authentication`.
+Hence, there is minimal dependency between existing components, the newly added commands and `Authentication`.

 ### \[Proposed\] Undo/redo feature